developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***MDM Client Removal*** is chosen, then the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
 The additional  Managed Configuration **Threat Management - Action Detect Threat Type MDM Client Removal Package Name** MUST be specified to identify the Package Name that is monitored.
 While this is typically used to detect the removal of the MDM Client, which would render a managed device unmanaged, it could be used to detect the removal of any one Android Package if detection of the removal of an MDM Agent is not required.

 - If the value ***Externally Detected*** is chosen, then the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
-The Threat Management System will consider the threat to have been detected whenever it is signaled by the external application.
+The Threat Management System considers the threat to have been detected whenever it is signaled by the external application.

 - If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device.